-3.39 We would encourage Fonterra to consider these observations on their methodology when estimating the asset beta for the 2021/22 base milk price calculation, when the new s 150C(4) requirements will be in effect.
+- 3.61 For the reasons explained at paragraphs 3.26 and 3.27 above, we consider that an adjustment away from the average asset beta estimated using a set of comparators that meet the requirements of s 150C(4)(a) and (b) will not be consistent with the provisions of s 150C(4) once they come into force. - 3.62 We would encourage Fonterra to consider our comments on their methodology when estimating the asset beta for the 2021/22 base milk price calculation, when the new s 150C(4) requirements will be in effect.